legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

           but this version sees to have issues not in the 4K setup.
    -I plan on rebuilding this again soon.

- # Several lockeds have occured with this current build.
+ # Several lockups(freezes with no error mesgs) have occured with this current build.

 See for yourself!
 Ready set go?